How Multiple Sclerosis Is Treated

 Changing the Course of Your MS: The Disease-Modifying Drugs continued...

-Gilenya is another once-daily tablet for relapsing MS. Before you can take this drug, you'll need to have a vaccine for chicken pox if you haven't already had chickenpox.
+Gilenya is another once-daily tablet for relapsing MS. Before you can take this drug, you'll need to have a vaccine for chickenpox if you haven't already had chickenpox.
 That’s because during a clinical study one person died from chickenpox while taking Gilenya.
 Gilenya's most common side effects include headache, diarrhea, back pain, cough, and abnormal liver tests.
 Because Gilenya may cause a slow heart rate, your doctor will watch you closely after your first dose.
+PML has recently been reported with this drug.

 Tecfidera is a twice-daily tablet for relapsing MS. It may cause low levels of immune cells, so your doctor will do regular blood tests to check for that.
-An active ingredient similar to the one in Tecfidera has been linked to four cases of PML.
-However, this has not been seen in patients taking Tecfidera.
-The four patients also had additional risk factors for PML.
-Tecfidera's most common side effects are flushing, stomach pain, diarrhea, nausea, and vomiting.
+An active ingredient similar to the one in Tecfidera has been linked to four cases of a serious brain infection called progressive multifocal leukoencephalopathy (PML).
+The drug's most common side effects are flushing, stomach pain, diarrhea, nausea, and vomiting.

 In the most severe cases of MS that aren't responding to medication, doctors may prescribe mitoxantrone (Novantrone).
 This chemotherapy drug, which was originally designed to treat cancer, suppresses the immune system to prevent it from attacking nerve coverings.
 Novantrone is used sparingly, though, because it carries a FDA “black box” warning of risks of heart damage and a type of leukemia.